joe-jordan/minimalisp/notes/notes-on-recursion-or-looping.md

  * There will be no `BREAK` function, as this is too side-effect-ridden even for me.
 Containing code within `IF` functions clauses will have to be sufficient.

 This method will be a simple way to deliver stack-friendly iteration, and should be simple enough to implement and keep even in future releases.

+# Ugly

+Kept for posterity is a lisp-based `DOWHILE` I implemented while thinking about this problem.
+Please don't think this is good code (it may not even work.)

+    ; This is an awful definition, and may illustrate the need for an outer-implementation (in python, ; or C.) In particular, notice what happens if code carefully initialises all its own variables, ; rather than inheriting them from the outer scope: they will be the same on each iteration, and the ; loop will never exit.
+Similarly, no variables from the loop will leave the outer scope apart from ; the return value.
+Finally, if the poor consumer tries to use the symbol TEST, CODE, or OUT they ; will encounter unexpected bugs.
+    (bind 'dowhile (with '(test code)
+                         '(bind 'out (eval code))
+                         '(if (eval test)
+                              out
+                              '(dowhile test code))))